Registering a Power of Attorney (Qld)

 - Attach a completed Revocation of Power of Attorney (either a Form 5 Revocation of a General Power of Attorney to revoke a general power of attorney or a Form 6 Revocation of an Enduring Power of Attorney to revoke an enduring power of attorney).
 A revocation of a general power of attorney can be a deed made by a principal and that deed of revocation must be attached to the Form 16 instead of a Form 5.

-Only a principal that has complied with sections 16 and 46 of the Act can register a revocation.
-The cost of lodging a revocation is $175 (at time of writing).
+Only a principal has who complied with sections 16 and 46 of the Act can register a revocation.
 A revocation cannot be registered if the power of attorney is not registered in the registry.